skylight-hq/skylight.digital/pages/type_test.md

 This is regular text.

-> "This is a blockquote."
+> “This is a blockquote.”

-This is a "tip" callout.
+This is a “tip” callout.
 {: .callout--tip }

-This is a "note" callout.
+This is a “note” callout.
 {: .callout--note }

-This is an "example" callout.
+This is an “example” callout.
 {: .example }

 <aside class="news-coverage callout">